SAP/PyRFC/doc/build.rst

   http://code.google.com/p/msysgit/downloads/list?can=3.
   During installation specify that Git runs out of the Bash shell as you may need that shell later on.
-* Download and install the compiler toolchain, tested on Windows platforms
+* Download and install the compiler toolchain, following `SAP Note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50 <https://launchpad.support.sap.com/#/notes/2573790>`_

-  * `MS VisualStudio2008 Express Edition <http://go.microsoft.com/?linkid=7729279>`_ or later
-  * `Microsoft Windows SDK for Windows 7 and .NET Framework 3.5 SP1 <http://www.microsoft.com/en-us/download/details.aspx?id=3138>`_ or later

 macOS platform
 --------------

-* Install Xcode command line tools with C++ development headers and check if `uchar.h` copied to $SAPNWRFC_HOME/include
+* Install Xcode command line tools with C++ development headers

   .. code-block:: sh